purplebugs/eik-search/README.md

 Work in progress...

-Current status: Ability to spin up Elasticsearch and Kibana quickly, and add an index containing hardcoded data for use while developing search
+Current status: Ability to spin up Elasticsearch and Kibana quickly, add an index containing hardcoded data for use while developing search, run search queries

 ## Pre-Requisites